 - Fun with Acronyms: SIR's name stands for 'Solar Ion Robot'.

-- Getting Crap Past the Radar: Angela's nipples in Episode 4, it didn't help many TV networks (including TBN and its sister network, Smile of a Child) still viewing it when this episode comes on.
+- Getting Crap Past the Radar: Angela's nipples in Episode 4.
+It didn't help many TV networks (including TBN and its sister network Smile of a Child) still viewing it when this episode airs.

 - Green Aesop